alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 - the page where the click occurred
 - the destination URL of the external link

-Enabling nested rows groups external links under the page where they were clicked.
+Enabling nested rows will group external links under the page where they were clicked.

 If no external link data appears:

-1. Go to Admin.
+1. Visit "Admin" in the main left-hand navigation.
-2. Select Data collection and modification.
+2. Select "Data collection and modification".
-3. Select Data streams.
+3. Select "Data streams".
 4. Select your website stream.
 5. Check that "Enhanced measurement" contains "Outbound clicks".